Referenceselect

 Example: <select> random functions for graphing

 In this example, two <function>s are randomly selected from a list of <option> components nested within a <select>.
-The final functions are further varied by specifying coefficients and constants that have been generated using a <selectFromSequence/>{:dn} component.
+The final functions are further varied by specifying coefficients and constants that have been generated using a <selectFromSequence/> component.
+Note that the selected coefficients have been renamed as numbers for simplicity when writing the function formulas.

-The <select> component is used to randomly select three <math> values and assign them names using the numToSelect attribute.
 Different page variants (which can be accessed from the left-side menu) will have different selected <math> values.

-Example: withReplacement
+Attribute Example: withReplacement

 Use the withReplacement attribute if the options listed may be selected more than once.

-Example: type
+Attribute Example: type

 The type attribute alerts Doenet to the type of component to select.
 The default type is math; therefore, text will render as math unless otherwise specified.